kurtesy/ibm_phone_book/README.txt

         - Address (optional)

 The solution can be in any language (Whatever language you are most comfortable in).
 Please upload your project to github and provide us with the URL.
-We are not looking for a client or UI for this solution, a simple HTTP based service will suffice.